Model-independent probes of CP violation in the heavy scalar sector at muon colliders: Model-independent method

+without further assumptions on the ultraviolet (UV) complete model.
 Since $c_1 \simeq 1$, CP violation can be confirmed if both $c_2$ and $c_{12}$ are nonzero, as discussed above.
 It is then natural to study the VBF processes $V V \to h_2 \to Z h_1$ with $V = W^{\pm}, Z$ at MuC, whose Feynman diagrams are shown in Fig.~\ref{fig:Feynman diagrams}.

 In these processes, $h_2$ is produced via the $h_2 V V$ vertex, giving a total cross section $\sigma_{VV\rightarrow h_2}\propto c_2^2$, and subsequently decays through the $h_1 h_2 Z$ vertex with branching ratio $\mathrm{Br}_{h_2\to Z h_1} \equiv \Gamma_{h_2\to Z h_1}/\Gamma_{h_2} \propto c_{12}^2/\Gamma_{h_2}$, where $\Gamma_{h_2}$ denotes the total decay width of $h_2$.
 If either $c_2 = 0$ or $c_{12} = 0$, then $\sigma_{VV\rightarrow h_2} \cdot \mathrm{Br}_{h_2\to Z h_1} = 0$ and the process is absent; conversely, the observation of such a process implies $c_2 c_{12} \neq 0$ and hence CP violation in the scalar sector.
 We compute $\sigma_{VV\rightarrow h_2}$ at future MuC with $\sqrt{s} = 3$ and $10$~TeV, respectively, using \texttt{MadGraph5\_aMC@NLO} (v3.6.2)~\cite{Alwall:2014hca}, and show its dependence on $m_{h_2}$ in Fig.~\ref{fig:section and br} (left).
 For given $m_{h_2}$ and $\sqrt{s}$, the cross section of $W^+W^-$-fusion is about an order larger than that of $ZZ$-fusion, which means that $W^+W^-$-fusion is the dominant process.
 For $c_2 \simeq 0.2$ which is a typical benchmark point in the following analysis, the total cross section $\sigma_{VV\rightarrow h_2} \propto c_2^2$ can reach at most $\mathcal{O}(1\text{--}10)\,\mathrm{fb}$ in the mass region considered in this work, and decreases quickly as $m_{h_2}$ increases.